 We have a track-record of preventing homelessness by assisting individuals with complicated housing cases and supporting family reunion applications for several refugee families in London.

 The Witness Project is a collaborative piece of work with Humans for Rights Network which responds to the large number of asylum seekers in the UK being accommodated in hotels and reception centres.
 Through listening and bearing witness to their circumstances, we have been able to raise awareness and obtain legal advocacy.
 We have focussed significantly on the unacceptable number of unaccompanied asylum-seeking children who have been placed in adult accommodation and have supported Humans for Rights Network in getting many moved into more appropriate accommodation.

 We continue to support strategic medium- and long-term volunteers who work to support the most vulnerable of asylum-seekers and refugees who have found themselves in Calais.
 In partnership with Mennonite Mission Network and Maria Skobstova House we support a family who have moved to Calais to serve those on the margins and at the border.

 European Baptist Federation

 Our founders Juliet and Simon assist with dialogue and learning across their baptist networks.
-Juliet is currently chair of the European Baptist Federation’s Migration on Commission which seeks to helps its community of 1 million baptists resource, network and reflect on issues of migration.
-Recent displacements in and around Ukraine add layers on to the ongoing displacements across Europe caused by global conflicts and climate change.
+Juliet is currently chair of the European Baptist Federation’s Commission on Migration which seeks to help its community of 1 million baptists resource, network and reflect on issues of migration.
+Recent displacements in and around Ukraine and in Israel and Gaza add layers on to the ongoing displacements across Europe caused by global conflicts and climate change.